Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/handout.md

 ## Point

-Point-like writing compresses structure into an integrated graphic unit.
+Point-like writing brings structure together inside an integrated graphic unit.

 The unit may have internal parts.

 Those parts may matter historically, graphically, semantically, or morphologically.

-But the unit is still approached as a bounded whole rather than as a simple chain.
+But readers still approach the unit as a bounded whole rather than as a simple chain.

 Chinese characters are a useful example at the unit level.